lululxvi/deepxde/docs/demos/ode_system.rst

     def boundary(_, on_initial):
         return on_initial

-Then the initial conditions are
+Then the initial conditions are specified using the computational domain, initial function and boundary.
+The argument ``component`` refers to if this IC is for the first component or the second component.

 .. code-block:: python